Servo Motor

 5. Compact and Lightweight Design

 Servo motors are usually smaller and lighter with respect to the power output, so well suited for applications where space is limited.
-This flexibility really benefits in more intense industrial applications, such as densely packed lines and warehouse systems.
+This flexibility really benefits in more intense industrial applications, such as tightly spaced lines and warehouse systems.

 6. Control of Smooth, Stable Motions